darshanz/onedr/README.md

 # onedr
-Small python library for drone control using MAVLINK.
+onedr is a Python library for drone control using MAVLINK. 🎮

 ### Installation